History of the Quakers: Eighteenth century

 In North America, Quakers, like other religious groups, were involved in the migration to the frontier.
 Initially this involved moves south from Pennsylvania and New Jersey along the Great Wagon Road.
 Historic meeting houses such as the 1759 Hopewell Friends Meeting House in Frederick County, Virginia and Lynchburg, Virginia's 1798 South River Friends Meetinghouse stand as testaments to the expanding borders of American Quakerism.
-From Maryland and Virginia, Quakers moved to the Carolinas and Georgia.
-In later years, they moved to the Northwest Territory and further west.